 After age 30, bone density gradually declines in both men and women, but women may experience a steeper decline in bone density due to decreases in estrogen levels at menopause.

-If you look at healthy bone under a microscope it looks like a honeycomb built by honey bees.
+If you look at healthy bone under a microscope, it looks like a honeycomb built by honeybees.
 When your body loses bone density, the holes and spaces become much larger, and the bones become less dense.
 This reduced density leads to increasingly fragile bones that are more susceptible to fractures.

-Osteoporosis means “porous bone”.
+Osteoporosis means “porous bone.”
 Osteopenia, or low bone mass, is the first indication that you’re heading toward osteoporosis.
 According to 2010 estimates, over 53 million older adults have low bone mass and osteoporosis combined, and over 10 million of these folks have osteoporosis.

 For men and women at an increased risk for bone loss, it’s important to do all you can to build and maintain strong bones.
-Osteoporosis is often called the “silent disease,” since a broken bone may be the first sign that your bone density was low.
+Osteoporosis is often called the “silent disease” since a broken bone may be the first sign that your bone density was low.

 Breaking a Bone

 If you’re over 50 years old and have broken a bone, ask your healthcare professional about getting a bone density test, also called a DEXA scan.
-This simple, inexpensive test will give you a good gauge about the status of your bones as you age.
+This simple, inexpensive test will give you a good gauge of the status of your bones as you age.
 Even if your bone mineral density is good, you will want to do as much as you can to maintain good bone health.

 Tips for How to Keep Bones Healthy

 There are a few things you can do to keep your bones healthy.
 All types of exercise provide health benefits, but weight-bearing exercise and strength-training exercise are the types you need to do to strengthen your bones and keep them strong.